 *what a great demo does to showcase your work.

 My Voice-Over Starter Sessions will teach you all of this and at the end, you’ll have a professionally produced demo to get your career underway or take it to the next level.
 Produced by longtime successful voice artist and producer Rob Wreford, your custom demo will be a professional portfolio of your work to use on pay-to-play channels, to send to production houses, agents, etc.

 Three one-hour sessions focused entirely on you (via Zoom) and one :60 fully produced demo: $725 CDN + HST. ($819.25)

 Q. Why host these sessions – aren’t you busy enough?

 A. I AM busy!
-If you’re serious about voice-over, asking me (or anyone else) to give you advice via email, for free, won’t get you enough info to get you started and competing in the worldwide voice-over talent pool.
+If you’re serious about voice-over, asking me (or anyone else who does VO full-time) to give you advice via email, for free, won’t get you enough info to get you started and competing in the worldwide voice-over talent pool.
 But if you’re serious, you’ll be willing to make an investment.
 You’ll get three full hours one-on-one via Zoom and a professional demo that shows off your skills.

 Q. What qualifies you to do this?
 Can you guarantee success?

 A. I’ve made my living with my voice for decades.
 I’ve taught broadcasting at the college level (Humber, Fanshawe, Mohawk) For several years, I’ve been successful at doing voice-overs full time.
 My clients include top brands (Honda, Nivea, Stella Artois, TD) in television, on YouTube, smart speakers and anywhere else a voice is needed.
 My income is higher now than it was when I worked for The Man.
 By my measure, I’m a success.
 Can I guarantee you’ll be successful?
 Absolutely not!
 And anyone who says they can raises my suspicions.